ahmedmabdi/Docker-Learning/README.md

 ---

+## Assignment Details
+**Module**: Docker Learning — CodeCode
+**Task**: Building a Multi-Container Application **Challenge Name**: CoderCo Containers Challenge
+**Key Requirements**:
+Create a multi-container application that consists of a simple Python Flask web application and a Redis database.
+The Flask application should use Redis to store and retrieve data.
+**Bonus**:
+-Persistent Storage for Redis: Configure Redis to use a volume to persist its data.
+-Environment Variables: Modify the Flask application to read Redis connection details from environment variables and update the docker-compose.yml accordingly.
+---

 ## The CodeCode Challenge — **Water Issues Kenya** Project

 The final challenge in the Docker module was to create a **Dockerised web application** with persistent functionality.